rclone/rclone/docs/content/commands/rclone_tree.md

       --dirsfirst       List directories before files (-U disables) --full-path       Print the full path prefix for each file -h, --help            help for tree
-      --human           Print the size in a more human readable way.
       --level int       Descend only level directories deep -D, --modtime         Print the date of last modification.
       --noindent        Don't print indentation lines